g1orgi89/reader-bot/README.md

 ##  🔐 License & Access

+Copyright (c) 2025 Georgii Akhmeteli.
 All rights reserved.
-This repository is public for evaluation by reviewers.
+This repository is public for evaluation by reviewers and interviewers.
 Cloning for interview/review is allowed; redistribution and commercial use are prohibited.
 For permissions: g.akhmeteli89@gmail.com

-> Note: The Reader Mini App UI runs inside Telegram WebApp.
-For demonstrations we provide screenshots and a demo video in docs/screenshots/; full developer setup is available on request.

 ---